 Lawes and Gilbert installed a tile drain at the centre of each treatment strip and used these to collect and measure the nutrients in the water that leached through the soil.
 After 150 years many of these drains had collapsed and in 1993 Section 9 was re-drained so that water leaching through the soil could again be collected and analysed.

 Lime has been applied as required since the 1950s to maintain soil pH at a level at which crop yield is not limited.

 From 2001 P has not been applied to some plots until levels of plant available P decrease to more appropriate agronomic levels.
 This is reviewed each year.

 Sulphur (S) has been added, by default, as part of the potassium sulphate, magnesium sulphate, Kieserite, FYM and ammonium sulphate applications.
 S has not been applied to plot 14 since 2001.

-From 2018 a new rotation of wheat > wheat > oats > wheat > beans will be introduced on the rotational sections (sections 2, 3, 4, 5 and 7), replacing the current rotation.
-Please contact the e-RA curators for more details.
+From harvest year 2018 a new rotation of wheat > wheat > oats > wheat > beans has been introduced on the rotational sections (sections 2, 3, 4, 5 and 7), replacing the current rotation.
+See Broadbalk today (pdf) Please contact the e-RA curators for more details.

 Broadbalk cropping and variety details:

 The following data can be extracted using the e-RA Data Extraction Tool.
 Preview sets of data are also available.

 Grain and straw yields are recorded each year.
 Other data collected include observations of weeds, pests and diseases and the results of chemical analyses of crops and soils.
 Physical samples of crops and soils have been preserved in the Rothamsted Sample Archive.
 For more details please contact the e-RA Curators.